 - Sadu House is a popular institution in Kuwait as it highlights Al Sadu weaving, a Bedouin type of weaving.

 - In terms of sports, football is the most popular sport, followed by basketball and ice hockey.

-- In media, Kuwait is frequently regarded as having a great press freedom when compared with other Arab states.
+- In media, Kuwait is frequently regarded as having great press freedom when compared with other Arab states.

-This is a fantastic bundle which includes everything you need to know about Kuwait across 24 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Kuwait across 24 in-depth pages.
 These are ready-to-use Kuwait worksheets that are perfect for teaching students about the State of Kuwait is a sovereign country in West Asia on the northwestern part of the Persian Gulf.
 Situated in the northeastern part of the Arabian Peninsula, Kuwait has a desert topography; however, despite having the least-hospitable desert, the country is rich in oil.